Thick-billed parrot: Relationship with Native Americans

 Bones of thick-billed parrots used in religious burials, as well as painted sacred and decorative imagery, have been found in prehistoric Native American towns in the American Southwest.
 These sites are a large distance north of the current thick-billed parrot Mexican range.
 Sites include Wupatki Pueblo near Flagstaff, Arizona, and Chaco Canyon in northwestern New Mexico.
 A thick-billed parrot feather utilized in a medicine man fetish has been found in Colorado, showing either trade in feathers or very northern excursions of this species.
 Considering there is no evidence of live trade of these birds, but ritual burials of parrots in the Southwest utilized live birds, the presence of thick-billed parrot burials at Chaco Canyon in northern New Mexico makes the possibility of northern populations or northern excursions by thick-billed parrots plausible.

 The most well known of the thick-billed parrot images is from the Pottery Mound site in Southwestern New Mexico.
 This site has images of the three species most commonly found in religious use in the American Southwest, the scarlet macaw, military macaw, and thick-billed parrot.
 The lack of a bare facial patch, as is seen in macaw images at the site, is widely considered diagnostic for the identity of the painted bird.

+In popular culture

+In 2023 the thick-billed parrot was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.